alemnew/poker/README.md

 - [test_poker.py](test_poker.py) contains test cases for the poker game.

 # How run it?
 The program is developed for python version 3.
-If you system does not have python3 installed, please install it from [python3](https://www.python.org/downloads/).
+If your system does not have python3 installed, please install it from [python3](https://www.python.org/downloads/).
 To run the poker game follow these stepts:
 1. Clone the code to your machine
     - `git clone https://gitlab.com/alemnew/poker.git`